ejmastnak/ejmastnak.com/content/tutorials/vim-latex/intro/index.md

 ### Feedback, suggestions, appreciation, criticisms, etc.

-I enjoy hearing from readers!
+*I enjoy hearing from readers!*

 - If this series helped you, it will make my day to hear.
-- If you suggest constructive ideas for improving the series, I will quite likely implement them, appreciate your input, and give you credit for your contributions.
+- If you suggest constructive ideas for improving the series, I will quite likely implement them, appreciate your input, and give you a shoutout for your contributions.
   Feedback is welcome and appreciated.
   Many thanks to [Daniele Avitabile](https://www.danieleavitabile.com/), Kai Breucker, Maxwell Jiang, [@lodisy](https://github.com/lodisy), and [@subnut](https://github.com/subnut) for catching mistakes and offering good ideas on how improve this series.